-Productive, respectful relationships between a boss and his or her employees is key to any company’s success.
-While the boss’ top priority is likely to have hardworking employees who fulfill his vision for the company, it’s a safe bet that he’d also like to have more than superficial relationships with the people he works with every day.
-After all, he probably spends more time with his staff than he does with anyone else.
+Productive, respectful relationships between a boss and their employees is key to any company’s success.
+While the boss’ top priority is likely to have hardworking employees who fulfill their vision for the company, it’s a safe bet that they’d also like to have more than superficial relationships with the people they work with every day.
+After all, they probably spend more time with their staff than they do with anyone else.

-Of course, there’s something in it for employees, too: The boss plays a key role in advancement opportunities, so the more he knows you, your work, and your work ethic, the more likely you are to be rewarded.
+Of course, there’s something in it for employees, too: The boss plays a key role in advancement opportunities, so the more they know you, your work, and your work ethic, the more likely you are to be rewarded.

 A healthy, respectful relationship with your manager can improve your morale and productivity, and ultimately, it can boost your career.
 If you want a relationship that goes beyond “we get along fine,” here are five suggestions for building a stronger alliance with your boss.